 (Dirar Island 1844-Omdurman 1885) Sudanese politician and religious leader.

 His original name was Muhammad Ahmad, and he was arguably the single most influential personality in the history of modern Sudan.
 A descendant of an ‘Arabized Nubian’ family from Dongola, he was born in 1844 in Dirar Island off Dongola.

 Adore God, and hate not each other, but assist each other to do good.

 His father was a descendent of a respected religious man, sharif, known for his good ‘faith’ among the people of that area.
-He migrated to Khartoum for better prospects for his family.
-All Muhammad's brothers preferred to master the fathers profession of building boats, but he found himself attracted to religious studies like his great grandfather the shariff.
+He migrated to Khartoum for better prospects for his family

-In 1871 Muhammad Ahmed migrated with the rest of his family to Aba Island in western Sudanwhere he built a mosque for prayers and started to teach the Koran and Islamic Studies.
-Shortly he could gather all the inhabitants of Aba Island around him and got a wide popularity and fame among them.
+In 1871 Muhammad Ahmed migrated with the rest of his family to Aba Island in western Sudan where he built a mosque for prayers and started to teach the Koran and Islamic Studies.
+Shortly he could gather all the inhabitants of Aba Island around him and got wide popularity and fame among them.

-Eventhough El Mahdi died shortly after the fall of Khartoum, his Mahdist Islamic regime survived until 1889 when the Anglo-Egyptian forces under Kitchner captured Khartoum, regained control and proclaimed a British-Egyptian condominium dominated mainly by British Policies.
+Even though El Mahdi died shortly after the fall of Khartoum, his Mahdist Islamic regime survived until 1889 when the Anglo-Egyptian forces under Kitchener captured Khartoum, regained control, and proclaimed a British-Egyptian condominium dominated mainly by British Policies.
 The British presence would last until 1956 when Sudan got its independence.